clwg/WinNetworkProcessMonitor/README.md

 ## Gotchas

-The application as is meant to monitor endpoint systems.
+The application is meant to monitor endpoint systems.
 Monitoring server systems that provide UDP services, such as DNS servers will result in a extreme amount of event log entries.
 UDP record caching code can be customized to deal with these scenarios.

 ## Internals